QuantEcon/lecture-python-advanced.myst/lectures/arellano.md

 Here is a more detailed description of our algorithm:

-1. Guess a value function $v(B, y)$ and price function $q(B', y)$.
+1. Guess a pair of non-default and default value functions $v_c$ and $v_d$.
-1. At each pair $(B, y)$,
+2. Using these functions, calculate the value function $v$, the corresponding default probabilities and the price function $q$.
-    * update the value of defaulting $v_d(y)$.
+2. At each pair $(B, y)$,
-    * update the value of continuing $v_c(B, y)$.
+    1. update the value of defaulting $v_d(y)$.
-1. Update the value function $v(B, y)$, the default rule, the implied ex ante default probability, and the price function.
+    2. update the value of remaining $v_c(B, y)$.
-1. Check for convergence.
+4. Check for convergence.
 If converged, stop -- if not, go to step 2.

 We use simple discretization on a grid of asset holdings and income levels.

-The output process is discretized using [Tauchen's quadrature method](https://github.com/QuantEcon/QuantEcon.py/blob/master/quantecon/markov/approximation.py).
+The output process is discretized using a [quadrature method due to Tauchen](https://github.com/QuantEcon/QuantEcon.py/blob/master/quantecon/markov/approximation.py).

-As we have in other places, we will accelerate our code using Numba.
+As we have in other places, we accelerate our code using Numba.

 We define a class that will store parameters, grids and transition probabilities.